erincatto/box2d/README.md

 - 'x' and 'z' to zoom in/out
 - use the mouse to click and drag objects

 Please do not submit pull requests with new features.
 Instead, please file an issue first for discussion.
+For bugs, I prefer detailed bug reports over pull requests.

 Erin Catto
 http://www.box2d.org